 Something I’ve been thinking a lot about recently is the distinction between beliefs and actions.
 If you’re anything like me, you likely spend a lot of time in your own head.
 You intellectualize everything.
 You might even get the idea that you have a coherent political philosophy and that it matters what that political philosophy is.
 At least, that’s what I do and that’s how I think.

 I consider myself a Christian anarchist.
-I grew a Christian, attended churches of various denominations, and recently came back to the Catholic Church.
-My Christian faith is best descibed by the religious writings of Leo Tolstoy.
-My Religion: What I Believe is a great summary of his thoughts on the subject, What this means is that, if taken literally, Jesus’ message implies that the state is morally evil.
-His commandments against murder, swearing oaths, judging others, and in favor of love for your fellow man do not square well with the actions of governments.
-The state executes people, makes war, forces its subjects to swear allegiance, runs courts, and divides the human race into arbritrary geographic entities, all of which stand in stark contradiction to the heart of the Christian truth.
+I grew up as a Christian, and I attended churches of various denominations.
+Recently I came back to the Catholic Church.
+My Christian faith is best expressed by the religious writings of Leo Tolstoy.
+My Religion: What I Believe is a great summary of his beliefs on the subject, What this means is that, if taken literally, Jesus’ message implies that the state is morally evil.
+His commandments against murder, swearing oaths, judging others, and in favor of love for your fellow men do not square well with the actions of modern states.
+The state executes people, makes war, forces its subjects to swear allegiance to itself, runs judicial courts, and divides humanity into arbritrary geographic entities, all of which stand in stark contradiction to the heart of Jesus’ message.

-Yes, there are plenty of theological justification for how “actually” Jesus’ message is fully in accord with governments as currently constituted.
+Yes, there are plenty of theological justifications for how “actually” Jesus’ message is fully consistent with the actions of modern governments.
 This was inevitable when Constantine made Christianity the state religion of the Roman Empire.
-The religion had to be made a religion for rulers, rather than the religion of the oppressed as it was originally conceived (if it was even a religion).
+The religion had to be made a faith consistent with rulers, rather than the faith of the oppressed as originally understood.
 Many theologians and apologists stood ready to make the excuses necessary for Christianity to become the bloodthirsty creed that it is today.

 The key to Christian anarchism is non-violence.
-Jesus’ taught us to turn the other cheek, and to give to those who would take from you.
+Jesus taught us to turn the other cheek, and to give in to those who would take from us.
 Under no circumstances is a Christian anarchist to commit an act of violence, no matter how “justified” the act.
 It is a moral evil.

 I live in a tower in downtown Houston.
 When the George Floyd protests started in Minneapolis I observed the action on Twitter from my little pod.
 I thought, “It’s amazing what goes on in other places”.
 I was scrolling, thinking about how wild these riots were, then stood up and walked over to take in the skyline from my balcony.
 Lo and behold, about five blocks away from me the police and protestors were in a standoff.
 They were really going at it.
 The rhythm of the standoff reminded me of waves breaking on the shore.
 I was flabbergasted.
 How could this sort of thing happen in my city?
 History happens in other places.
 Never here.